-- text for the column heading
+- Text for the column heading

-- alignment of the column heading
+- Alignment of the column heading

-- format for NUMBER data
+- Format for NUMBER data

-- wrapping of column data
+- Wrapping of column data

+- Change the default BOOLEAN value

-Also lists the current display attributes for a single column or all columns.
+It also lists the current display attributes for a single column or for all columns.

 Enter COLUMN followed by column or expr and no other clauses to list the current display attributes for only the specified column or expression.
 Enter COLUMN with no clauses to list all current column display attributes.